 All of our products are sold to customers in China.
-We sell substantially all of our products to our distributors who then resell our products to department store chain operators, authorized retailers, and retail customers through retail outlets managed or authorized by such distributors.
+We sell substantially all of our products to our distributors who then resell our products to authorized retailers, and eventually to retail customers through authorized retail outlets owned and managed by distributors or authorized retailers.
 We believe our business model enables us to achieve growth by leveraging the resources of our distributors, as well as their expertise in retail distribution and management and local relationships.

-As of December 31, 2011, our products were sold in 21 provinces, five autonomous regions and four municipalities in China, at 99 stores managed by our 28 distributors, 1,189 retail stores managed by 1,109 authorized retailers supervised by our 28 distributors, 317 department store concessions managed by 59 department store chains supervised by our 28 distributors, and two flagship stores owned and managed by us.
-We present our products to our distributors, as well as the department store chains and authorized retailers supervised by our distributors, at our sales fairs, which are held twice a year, usually in April and September of each year.
+As of December 31, 2012, our products were sold in 21 provinces, four autonomous regions and four municipalities in China, at 118 outlets owned and managed by our distributors, 1,590 retail outlets owned and managed by 1,378 authorized retailers supervised by our 29 distributors, and two flagship outlets owned and managed by us.
+We present our products to our distributors and authorized retailers at our sales fairs, which are held twice a year, usually in April and September of each year.

 Our distributors are primarily responsible for organizing local marketing and promotional campaigns for our products.
 In order to motivate our distributors to continuously invest in promoting our Xiniya brand, all of our distributors are eligible to receive incentive rebates of a fixed percentage of their respective annual purchases from us.
 Such rebates are then deducted from the accounts receivable from each of these distributors at the end of each year.
-In the years ended December 31, 2009, 2010 and 2011, we provided rebates in an aggregate amount of RMB18.6 million, RMB34.1 million and RMB51.5 million (\$8.2 million), respectively.
-The amounts that each distributor receives will be used to partially cover its marketing and business development expenses in relation to local marketing and promotional campaigns, new store launches and new product roll-outs, as well as recruitment of authorized retailers.
+In the years ended December 31, 2010, 2011 and 2012, we provided rebates in an aggregate amount of RMB34.1 million, RMB51.5 million and RMB67.6 million (\$10.9 million), respectively.
+The amounts that each distributor receives will be used to partially cover its marketing and business development expenses in relation to local marketing and promotional campaigns, new outlet launches and new product roll-outs, as well as recruitment of authorized retailers.

-The following diagram illustrates the relationships among our company, our distributors, department store chains, retail outlets and end consumers as of December 31, 2011.
+The following diagram illustrates the relationships among our company, our distributors, authorized retail outlets and end consumers as of December 31, 2012.

-The map below indicates our market presence in each of the provinces, autonomous regions and municipalities in China where our authorized retail outlets and department store concessions were located as of December 31, 2011.
+The map below indicates our market presence in each of the provinces, autonomous regions and municipalities in China where our authorized retail outlets were located as of December 31, 2012.